Musaddiq101/Contact-App/README.md

 # Contact Manager App

-## Available Scripts
+A contact manager app weher you can add your contacts, delete and update them.'

+### Install Dependencies and Run

-Download all the dependancies:
+Download all the dependencies:
 1. For React:
     ```bash
     npm install